 - submit standard export declarations from France.

 - submit a standard pre-lodge import declaration for France.

-In addition, we want to assure our customers that goods from the UK will be able to seamlessly transfer to the EU, and vice versa, in case of Brexit.
-By the Brexit deadline of October 31, you will be able to:
+In addition, we want to assure our customers that goods from the UK will be able to seamlessly transfer to the EU, and vice versa, after Brexit.
+Thus, you will be able to:

 - submit export declarations from France combined with automatic pre-lodge import declarations in the UK.

 - submit export declarations from the UK combined with automatic pre-lodge import declarations in France.

 These last two options allow you to get your goods into the UK via France (or the other way around) seamlessly via Eurotunnel, Calais, or Dunkirk.
 Number plate scanning will link trucks to one or multiple pre-lodge import declarations, avoiding delays and disruptions at the border.
 Trucks can automatically drive to the green lane.
 The French customs authorities have further accelerated the import process by automating the goods arrival message after submission of the pre-lodge declaration through integration with this number plate scanning tool.
 No additional manual action is required, making the declaration process fully automated, which greatly facilitates trade flows.